sutoiku/puffin/SPONSORS.md

 *Coopetition works!*

 ## Offer
 The first five sponsors will receive a 50% discount on their first-year membership.
-Please email info at stoic dot com for more information.
+Please email info at puffindb dot io for more information.